texsydo/texsydo---mvp/tsd-web---mvp/README.md

 Documenting textual systems on the web.

+## MathSweKt Library

+The module [mathswe-kt](mathswe-kt) is an *in-house copy* of the MathSweKt experimental library to reinforce FP further in MathSwe Kotlin projects.

+## Web MVP

+The main module [web](web) implements the Texsydo Web MVP specifications that other modules or interfaces in the modular monolith will include.

 ## Gradle Project

 Texsydo Web MVP is a multimodule Gradle, Kotlin project.

+### Running Tests

+Run `gradlew test` to run the project tests.

 ### Updating Gradle